Talent attraction and acquisition: 12 strategies for our hybrid reality

 Talent attraction refers to all the steps and strategies HR and talent acquisition professionals take to make their company an attractive place to work.
 It’s about what happens before the hiring process.
 Good talent attraction strategies put your company on the radar for the types of potential candidates you want to have in your workforce, so that you’re always flooded with great applicants for any job posting.

-Talent attraction can look different for different generations in the workplace.
-It can also look different for various industries and types of positions.
+Talent attraction can take different forms across various industries, job positions, and generations within the workplace.
 Professionals in the space need to stay up to date on the latest trends both in their own field, and in workplace experience overall.

 Both talent attraction and acquisition focus on two types of potential employees: active candidates and passive candidates.